Crouse Patient Safety Lecture

 Each year, MedStar Franklin Square Medical Center and MedStar Health Institute for Quality and Safety host the Allen and Gwendolyn Crouse Memorial Patient Safety Lecture.
 The lecture offers an opportunity for our caregivers and community members to learn about the latest developments in patient safety and the role that each of us has to play in reducing adverse outcomes for patients and families.

-MedStar Franklin Square Medical Center - Kotzen Auditorium
+Kotzen Auditorium at MedStar Franklin Square Medical Center

 Questions about this year’s lecture?
-Contact Meredith Einck, philanthropy officer, via email at [email protected].
+Contact the MedStar Institute for Quality and Safety via email at [email protected].

 Donate to the Allen and Gwendolyn Crouse Patient Safety Fund